Araffe/araffe.github.io/_posts/2019-02-20-aws-fundamentals-part-10-aws-cli.markdown

 aws_secret_access_key =
 {% endhighlight %}

 What are the different sections for (default, eks-test-2, nocreds)?
 These are _profiles_ that I have set up.
 Each of these profiles contains a different set of credentials (the 'nocreds' profile doesn't contain any credentials at all due to some testing I was doing).
-To use these profiles, you can set an environment variable that specifies the profile - {% highlight shell %}export AWS_DEFAULT_PROFILE=nocreds{% endhighlight %}.
+To use these profiles, you can set an environment variable that specifies the profile - **export AWS_DEFAULT_PROFILE=nocreds**.
 Alternatively, you can specify the profile on each command that you run, for example:

 {% highlight shell %}
 8c8590cd6650:~ adaraffe$ aws s3 ls --profile=nocreds